April 22, 1982 — Gene Autry's Mogul Locomotive No. 1629 moves into Heritage Junction Historic Park in Newhall.

 Photo by Tony Mason / SCV Historical Society collection.

-Mogul Engine No. 1629 is a class M4 engine weighing 75 tons, with wheels 2-6-0
+Southern Pacific Mogul Engine No. 1629 is a class M4 steam locomotive (initially class ED) weighing 75 tons — "mogul" being the name

 (two leading wheels on one axle, six powered and coupled driving wheels on three axles, no trailing wheels).

 The engine was built in November 1900 by Schenectady Locomotive Works of New York and placed into service by the Southern Pacific Railroad on December 6, 1900,

 for light freight service on the line that ran from Yuma, Ariz., to Portland, Ore., passing through the Santa Clarita Valley.

 No. 1629 was one of 75 moguls that the Southern Pacific received from Schenectady and from Cooke of New Jersey during 1900 and 1901.